john-ml/terminal-discord/help.md

 ### Command aliases

-Every command as a 1-2 letter alias:
+Every command has a 1-2 letter alias:

 `ss` → `servers`